L2: Empuraan: Music

 The film's original soundtrack and background score was composed by Deepak Dev, a frequent collaborator of Prithviraj.
 Composer Jakes Bejoy has sung a song.
 Usha Uthup has recorded a track.
 It features a theme song by Prarthana Indrajith which has English-language lyrics written by Prithviraj.
 The first single, "Phir Zinda" was released on 25 March 2025.
-The second single, "Kaavalaai Chekavar" was released on 29 March 2025.
-The third single titled "Azrael" was released on 3 April 2025.
+The second single, "Kaavalaai Chekavar," was released on 29 March 2025.
+The third single, titled "Azrael," was released on 3 April 2025.

 Marketing

 Within a week of wrapping production, the team confirmed that the first cut was finished and that post-production was progressing at a brisk pace.
 The release date was announced on Kerala Piravi with a poster featuring a mysterious figure dressed in white and adorned with a red Dragon, which sparked widespread discussion among fans regarding the identity and background of the character.
 Birthday posters were released for Mohanlal as Khureshi Abraam, Prithviraj as Zayed Masood and Indrajith as Govardhan, the latter two characters reportedly having more prominent screen presence with regards to the first instalment.
 The film's teaser was released on 26 January 2025 in Kochi, coinciding with the Indian Republic Day.

-Similarly to Lucifer, an 18-day character reveal campaign revealing the 36 principal cast members was launched as part of the film's promotional strategy.
+Similar to Lucifer, an 18-day character reveal campaign revealing the 36 principal cast members was launched as part of the film's promotional strategy.
 The campaign began on 9 February 2025 and concluded on 28 February 2025.
 The film's trailer was released on 20 March 2025.

 Release

 Theatrical

-In November 2022, while the film was in pre-production, Prithviraj stated that they have not decided on a release date for the film.
-Beside its original release in Malayalam, the film would be released in Tamil, Telugu, Kannada and Hindi languages.
-The film is also marketed with the short title L2E by the makers and was theatrically released on 27 March 2025, coinciding the sixth anniversary of Lucifer.
-It is also the first Malayalam film to be released in IMAX and EPIQ formats.
+L2: Empuraan was theatrically released worldwide on 27 March 2025, coinciding with Eid al-Fitr, Gudi Padwa and Ugadi alongside Tamil film Veera Dheera Sooran and Hindi film Sikandar.
+Unlike the first part, the film was released in Tamil, Telugu, Hindi, and Kannada besides its original language.
+It was also the first Malayalam film to be released in IMAX and EPIQ formats.

 Distribution

 AA Films acquired the distribution rights for North India.
 Dil Raju acquired the distribution rights for Andhra Pradesh and Telangana under his banner Sri Venkateswara Creations.
 Hombale Films acquired the distribution rights for Karnataka.
-Sree Gokulam Movies will distribute the film in Tamil Nadu through its own distribution network.
+Sree Gokulam Movies distributed the film in Tamil Nadu through Dream Big Films.

 The overseas rights for the film, excluding the GCC and US, were acquired by Cyber Systems Australia.
 Phars Film distributed the film in the GCC regions.
-Aashirvad Hollywood and Prime Media acquired the distribution rights in the USA.
-RFT Entertainment acquired the distribution rights in the UK and Europe.
+Aashirvad Hollywood and Prime Media acquired the distribution rights in the USA, while Hamsini Entertainments acquired the Canada distribution rights.
+RFT Entertainment acquired the distribution rights in the UK and other parts of Europe.

 Home media

-The film began streaming on JioHotstar from 24 April 2025 in Malayalam and dubbed versions of Tamil, Telugu and Kannada languages.
-The Hindi dubbed version began streaming on the same platform from 23 May 2025.
-The satellite rights of the film is acquired by JioStar network and premiered on 17 August 2025 on Asianet.
+The film's OTT rights was acquired by JioHotstar from 24 April 2025 in Malayalam, Tamil, Telugu and Kannada languages.
+The Hindi version began streaming on the same platform from 23 May 2025.
+The satellite rights of the film is acquired by JioStar network and the original Malayalam version premiered on 17 August 2025 on Asianet.